DeltaInstitute/lumin_research/sections/06b-survey-results.md

 layout: section
 title: Survey Results
 ---
-<p>The monthly surveys were designed to collect user feedback including: (1) frequency and medium preferences of interaction with DeltaLumin materials, (2) evaluation of the readability/clarity of information presented in each feature, and (3) reported actions and intentions related to energy behaviors and decisions.</p>
+<p>Monthly surveys were designed to collect user feedback including: (1) preferred frequency and medium of interaction with DeltaLumin materials, (2) evaluation of the clarity of the information presented in each feature, and (3) actions and intentions related to energy behaviors and decisions.</p>

 <h4>Communication Preferences</h4>
-<p>In the initial baseline survey, 37 participants indicated that they preferred to receive energy updates from DeltaLumin by email and 38 indicated mail as their preference.
-Throughout the pilot all 75 participants received every energy update by mail and the 53 participants who provided an email address received the same information by email.
-Participants also had access to their online dashboard at any time throughout the pilot period.</p>
+<p>In the initial baseline survey, 49% participants indicated that they preferred to receive energy updates from DeltaLumin by email, and 51%  preferred mail.
+Throughout the pilot, all 75 participants received energy updates by mail and the 53 participants who provided an email address also received the same information by email.
+Participants were also able to access their online dashboards at any time throughout the pilot period.</p>

 <div class="row commCharts">
 	<div class="col-xs-4">
 		<svg id="month1" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" x="0px" y="0px" viewBox="0 0 800 700" enable-background="new 0 0 800 800" xml:space="preserve">